 The gold-standard treatment for all forms of OCD, including HOCD, is ERP (Exposure and Response Prevention).
 It is a specific type of cognitive behavioral therapy designed for OCD, and it has the strongest evidence base of any OCD treatment.

 ERP works by breaking the connection between the obsession and the compulsion.
-Here’s the basic framework:
+The basic framework has two parts:

 Exposure: You deliberately allow the intrusive thought to exist without trying to resolve, neutralize, or argue with it.
 In the case of HOCD, this might mean allowing the thought "What if I'm gay?" (or "What if I'm straight?") to sit in your mind without rushing to check, analyze, or seek reassurance.